 - Shredded leaves

-Organic mulch will decompose and have to be replaced, but in the process, it will also improve your soil’s structure and its organic content.
+Organic mulch will decompose and have to be replaced.
+But in the process of decomposing, organic mulches also help improve the soil’s structure, drainage, nutrient-holding capacity, and boost organic content.
 The dryer and woodier the mulch, the slower it will decompose and the fewer nutrients it will give to the soil.

 It pays to know the origin of mulch, since it can contain viable weed seeds or chemicals.
-The last thing you want is to spread a mulch that is going to start sprouting and make more work for you--or contaminate your plants with chemicals.
+The last thing you want is to spread a mulch that is going to start sprouting and make more work for you—or contaminate your plants with chemicals.
 Each type of organic mulch has its own use.
+In general, organic mulches are best for vegetable gardens.

 Bark mulches are best used around trees, shrubs, and in garden beds where you won’t be doing a lot of digging.
 Bark is also best used for front walkways and foundation plantings.
 These woody mulches don’t mix well into the soil, and it can become a hassle to keep moving them aside to make way for new plants.
 They will, however, last longer than finer organic mulches.